Azeirah/ocarina.js/readme.md

 # 🎼 Ocarina.js

-Your Ocarina as an input device.
+Your Ocarina is an input device.

 ## Usage